bpp/bpp-manual/bpp-4-manual.md

 The variable setting `print = -1` specifies that BPP will not perform an MCMC analysis and will instead read an existing MCMC sample file and summarize the results.
-Thus, with setting `print = 1`, the `mcmc.txt` file receives the MCMC program output, but with `print = -1`, it instead provides the program input.
+Thus, with setting `print = 1`, the `out.mcmc.txt` file receives the MCMC program output, but with `print = -1`, it instead provides the program input.
 When using this option be careful not to overwrite files that you intended to keep.
 The `print = -1` option is useful for combining MCMC samples from multiple runs to produce the posterior summary.
-Suppose you run the same analysis 3 times in different directories -- you can merge the mcmc.txt files from the three runs into one file and run the program using the `print = -1` option to summarize the posterior for the combined sample.
+Suppose you run the same analysis 3 times in different directories -- you can merge the out.mcmc.txt files from the three runs into one file and run the program using the `print = -1` option to summarize the posterior for the combined sample.
-Note that if you forced one or more of the jobs to terminate (using the Unix kill command for example) the last line of each mcmc.txt file may incomplete.
+Note that if you forced one or more of the jobs to terminate (using the Unix kill command for example) the last line of each out.mcmc.txt file may incomplete.
 If that is the case, you should delete the incomplete line.
 The header lines of any files being concatenated should also be deleted.
 Do not combine the MCMC samples from different types of analyses (i.e.,